kanmanibharathi/kanmanibharathi/README.md

 ## 💡 About Me

-- 🔬 Cancer biology & colitis-associated carcinogenesis research
+- 🔬 Researcher in Plant Molecular Biology & Biotechnology
-- 🧬 Molecular docking of phytocompounds
+- 🧬 Specialized in Bioinformatics & Molecular Docking
-- 📊 Statistical analysis (ANOVA, experimental design)
-- 🧪 GC-MS & LC-MS interpretation
+- 🧪 Experienced in GC-MS & LC-MS data interpretation
+- 📊 Strong in statistical analysis & experimental design
+- 🚀 Founder of <a href="https://oneresearchhub.in/" target="_blank">One Research Hub</a>
-- 📘 Scientific writing & research automation
+- 📘 Passionate about scientific writing & research automation

 ---